Codingstar87/use-Nodemailer/README.md

 # use-Nodemailer
-How to use nodemailer in ethereal
+How to use nodemailer in ethereal, in master branch